About Us

 Growth of the Religious Community

-The growth of the religious community and the call for Sisters for various services led to the establishment of branches.
+The growth of the religious community and the call for Sisters for various services led to the establishment of programs and ministries.
 The Sisters worked in kindergartens, orphanages, sewing schools, and seminary kitchens.
-From the beginning, the focus of their activity was on the care of the sick and elderly, both in their own facilities and in public institutions.
+From the beginning, the focus of their activity was on the care of the sick and elderly, both in private and in public institutions.

 Ordensgemeinschaft Franziskanerinnen Wien